rickalouani/Rancher-howto/Article.md

 **RKE(Rancher Kubernetes Engine) to build a 5 node cluster from scratch on DigitalOcean**

- The goal of this demonstration is to build a Kubernetes cluster with 1 Master(control node), 1 etcd(to store cluster and workload configuration) and  3 worker nodes(to run our microservices).
+ The goal of this demonstration is to build a Kubernetes cluster with 1 Master(control node), 1 etcd(to store cluster and workload configuration) and  3 worker nodes(to run worloads).
  The basic architecture is bellow

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/1000_1.png)

+Before I start the demo, I want to point out a few important issue to understand about kubernetes and Public clouds.
+In a great world,

 From the DigitalOcean Dashboard create a VM to host the Rancher 2.0 server as illustrated below: